michalmaayan/parking-ticket-project/README.md

 --------------------

 create the environment -
-0. download the requirements.txt file
 1. python -m venv env
 2. env\Scripts\activate
-3. pip freeze
-* At this stage the environment should be empty.
-4. pip install -r requirements.txt
+3. pip install -r requirements.txt
 *this step might take a while, but after this you are ready :)